mglo196/module-7-challenge/README.md

 * A sample README.md file for a project repository generated using your application.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

-note
-You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Next, and move on to the next Module.

-Comments are disabled for graded submissions in BootCamp Spot.
-If you have questions about your feedback, please notify your instructional staff or the Student Success Advisor.
-If you would like to resubmit your work for an improved grade, you can use the Resubmit Assignment button to upload new links.
-You may resubmit up to three times for a total of four submissions.

-important
-It is your responsibility to include a note in the README section of your repo specifying code source and its location within your repo.
-This applies if you have worked with a peer on an assignment, used code in which you did not author or create sourced from a forum such as Stack Overflow, or you received code outside curriculum content from support staff such as an Instructor, TA, Tutor, or Learning Assistant.
-This will provide visibility to grading staff of your circumstance in order to avoid flagging your work as plagiarized.

-If you are struggling with a Challenge or any aspect of the curriculum, please remember that there are student support services available for you:

-Ask the class Slack channel/peer support.

-AskBCS Learning Assistants exists in your class Slack application.

-Office hours facilitated by your instructional staff before and after each class session.

-Tutoring GuidelinesLinks to an external site.—schedule a session in the "Tutor Sessions" section of Bootcampspot - Canvas.

-If the above resources are not applicable and you have a need, please reach out to a member of your instructional team, your Student Success Advisor, or submit a support ticket in the Student Support section of your BCS application.